lxl1067/MAIE6000c-starter-Long-private/submissions/week03/README.md

 ## 5. AI Use Statement

 - **Tool name:** DeepSeek Harness (AI coding agent, deepseek-flash model).
-- **What it was used for:** reading the assignment PDF; inspecting the starter repository; drafting the readiness-endpoint change and its tests; running the test suite, linter, migration, and a local end-to-end smoke run; drafting this summary and the Canvas note.
+- **What it was used for:**Review and understand the project structure, and provide suggestions for test        modifications.
 - **What I verified, changed, or rejected:**
   - I read every changed file and confirmed the behaviour against the live running services rather than trusting the generated summary.